InOuttt/go-api/README.md

-# mezink test
+# go api boilerplate
 creating simple fetch data from db
 - create a Go app to fetch data from db with given data type
 - dockerize app, server, db
 - seed the db with json file in /doc/mongo_seed
-- post man doc is in /doc/mezink.postman_collection.json
+- post man doc is in /doc/example.postman_collection.json

 ## Installation
 Required Docker with docker compose enabled